antoniawang/workshop/README.md

 - Now do `git status` again.
 See what’s changed?
 We are now tracking House QE sigel image.
 Do a `git diff` and try to understand the gibberish.
 - Since we don't actually want to track an image file, do `git checkout .gitignore` to revert that comment change (we’ll go over how to revert file changes and commits in a bit).
 - Notice that your `.gitignore` file is back to it was in the beginning.
 - Add the line `new_lyrics/` to your `.gitignore` file.
-More on that later.
+I'll explain in the next section.
 Add and commit.
 - On your own, you can try to track an image, make a change to the image (crop or annotate it), and see if you can understand the `git diff` report.

 ### Moving Fast